 Budget Bootcamp For Two helps you and your partner go from strangling each other’s throats to working shoulder-to-shoulder towards the same money goals.

-“Justine didn’t overwhelm us, but calmed us down.
-My wife and I knew this was a turnaround point for us and that we’re both working to resolve debt.
-To be frank, it was some of the best money advice I have received.”
+“Justine didn’t overwhelm us but calmed us down.
+My wife and I knew this was a turning point in our finances.
+We’re both working to resolve debt now.
+To be frank, it was some of the best money advice I have received.“

 Here’s what you get